Svea hund

 Svea hund, complete title Svea Hund på Göta Lejon (Svea Dog at Göta Lejon), was a Swedish variety show produced by AB Svenska Ord.
 It was written by Hans Alfredsson and Tage Danielsson, commonly known as Hasseåtage and directed by Tage.

 The show premièred on 15 February (although it had a sneak première on 9 February) 1976 on the theater Göta Lejon in Stockholm.

 It was the last of the three "Dog-revues"; the first was Gröna hund (Green Dog) the second being Gula Hund (Yellow Dog).

 Both Hasse and Tage starred in various roles.
 Other cast members were Gösta Ekman, Monica Zetterlund, Lena Nyman, and Tommy Körberg.
-The song quartet EBBA (Lena Eriksson, Lars Bagge, Kersint Bagge and Bo Andersson) and Gunnar Svenssons Bandhundband.
+The song quartet EBBA (Lena Eriksson, Lars Bagge, Kerstin Bagge and Bo Andersson) and Gunnar Svenssons Bandhundband.